"Disillusionment Charms should be performed daily, as their effects are apt to wear off."

 -- Newt Scamander (FB)

-A charm which hides the true, magical nature of something.
+The disillusionment charm is a charm which hides the true, magical nature of something.

 History and Notes

 - Hippogriffs and winged horses may be kept by wizards as long as they perform a Disillusionment Charm on them regularly so that Muggles won't notice anything strange about them (FB).